TSimona08/state-machine-workflow/README.md

 1. **Initial State**
    - All tasks start in `PENDING` state
-   - Only first task's actions are available
+   - Only the first task's actions are available

 2. **Task Progression**
    - Complete actions by checking checkboxes
    - Tasks automatically progress based on completed actions
-   - Next task unlocks when current task is completed
+   - The next task unlocks when the current task is completed

 3. **Workflow Completion**
    - Workflow completes when all tasks are done
-   - "Add New Profile" button appears
+   - The "Add New Profile" button appears
-   - System can be reset to initial state
+   - System can be reset to the initial state

 ## State Transition Rules

 1. **Task State Changes**
    - First action → Task becomes `IN_PROGRESS`
    - All actions complete → Task becomes `COMPLETED`
-   - Task completion unlocks next task
+   - Task completion unlocks the next task

 2. **Workflow State Changes**
    - First action → Workflow becomes `IN_PROGRESS`